kaplayjs/kaplay-site/src/content/blog/colyseus.md

 ![Colyseus Guide Image](assets/colyguide.png)

 There is not much I can add to explain the epicness of this guide, just look at it.
-Thanks to Misanthrope for making this amazing blog and Endel from Colyseus for collab with us all this time.
+Thanks to Misanthrope for making this amazing guide and Endel from Colyseus for collab with us all this time.